MarcusWichelmann/EnergyExporter/README.md

 The `InfluxDB` section in the export configuration is fully optional and can be configured to push all queried metrics directly to an InfluxDB instance.
 If you don't need that, just remove that section.

+Likewise, the `Mqtt` section in the export configuration is optional and can be configured to publish all queried metrics directly to an MQTT broker.
+If you don't need it, just remove that section, too.

 If needed, you can enable extended logging by setting the default log level in `appsettings.json` to `Debug`.